Octopus Inspired Optimization (OIO): A Hierarchical Framework for Navigating Protein Fitness Landscapes: Experiments and Analysis

 \subsection{Core Validation: Real-World GFP Optimization}

 The primary validation of OIO was conducted on the GFP sequence optimization task, where the goal is to find the amino acid sequence with the highest fluorescence intensity.
-The results, visualized in Figure~\ref{fig:dms_boxplot} and detailed in the Appendix (Table~\ref{tab:dms_ranking}), are highly illuminating.
+The results, visualized in Fig.~\ref{fig:dms_boxplot}, are highly illuminating.

-The most striking result is that OIO achieved the \textbf{second-best overall rank} among 16 algorithms, surpassed only by Hill Climbing (HC).
+The most striking result is that OIO achieved the second-best overall rank among 16 algorithms, surpassed only by Hill Climbing (HC).
 Crucially, OIO was the top-performing algorithm among all general-purpose metaheuristics.
 This outcome is significant and requires careful interpretation.
 Hill Climbing is a pure local search method—a specialized "exploiter."
 Its success confirms that the GFP fitness landscape contains steep, climbable peaks.
 However, HC's performance is entirely dependent on its starting point; from a poor initial sequence, it would be irreversibly trapped in a suboptimal region.

 OIO, by contrast, is a general-purpose optimizer designed to balance exploration and exploitation.
 The fact that it achieved a performance nearly identical to a specialized exploiter, without sacrificing its global search capability, is a powerful testament to the efficiency of its "tentacle-sucker" mechanism for deep, parallel local refinement.
 This makes OIO far more robust for unknown and potentially more complex fitness landscapes where a good starting point is not guaranteed.
-As shown in Table~\ref{tab:dms_ranking}, OIO consistently achieved a higher mean fitness than 14 out of the 15 other algorithms, demonstrating a superior balance of global robustness and local efficiency—a critical requirement for practical protein engineering tasks.
-The convergence plot in Figure~\ref{fig:gfp_convergence} further illustrates this point, showing OIO rapidly approaching the high-fitness region found by the specialist HC algorithm.
+As illustrated by the tighter high-fitness distribution in Fig.~\ref{fig:dms_boxplot}, OIO consistently achieved a higher mean fitness than 14 out of the 15 other algorithms, demonstrating a superior balance of global robustness and local efficiency—a critical requirement for practical protein engineering tasks.
+Furthermore, the search trajectory indicates OIO rapidly approaches the high-fitness region found by the specialist HC algorithm.
 This complementary nature suggests a promising future research direction: employing OIO for robust global exploration to identify high-potential basins of attraction, followed by a rapid HC-like local search for final, efficient refinement.
 This hybrid strategy could potentially achieve the best of both worlds.